Norq

 table Iterable data table (rows from array variable)

-if / else / for Control flow
+if / else / each Control flow

 raw Raw passthrough block

-Directive parameter completions
+Directive attribute completions

-• Alignment: center, left, right
+• align=left, center, right

-• Density: compact, spacious
+• padding=none, compact, normal, spacious

 Diagnostics